blairanderson/without-jquery/README.md

 jQuery is a blessing and a curse.
 It provides a *simple* API to query and manipulate the DOM which provides a super simple way for beginners to start using javascript.

+To be clear, I have a great amount of respect for jQuery, and still introduce it to 90% of projects.
+The purpose of this repo is EDUCATION.

-I do lots of mentoring with [coding programs/bootcamps](http://gschool.blairanderson.co) and most beginner devs don't actually realize that jQuery and javascript are different things!
+The main reason i wanted to do this was for myself, my mentees, and my peers.
+I mentor some students that are [learning to code](http://gschool.blairanderson.co) and realized most beginner devs don't know that jQuery and javascript are different things!

 I was in that same boat, along with many people in their first year of learning programming and javascript, and if you are working with a junior engineer, do not be certain that they fully understand this relationship...